 I cannot say enough about this herb!
 I dearly love it and I am trying to grow it in a pot, here in Ohio.

 There are many studies regarding it’s ability to act as an anti inflammatory, but the study I cite below it had been shown to act as an antiinflammatory in rats with collagen-induced arthritis.
 This is very promising. http://www.ncbi.nlm.nih.gov/pubmed/24188460

 Ashwaghanda has been used for centuries in ayurvedic medicine.
 In my book, that counts for more than studies on lab rats.
 Many formulas used to combat the stresses of every day life comtain Ashwaghanda.

 Yucca is often overlooked.
 It is a native of the Americas.
 Often grown as an ornamental plant, it seems to function as an acid reducer.
 One class I attended in Utah in the early 2000’s highlighted the saponification action displayed by the root.
 This bubbling reaction brought down the acidity level of the vinegar to which it was added.
 The proof was in the pH paper.

-Joint Support is one product where yucca can be found, along with other herbs historically used to benefit those who suffer from arthritic-like pains.
+There are many products where yucca can be found, along with other herbs historically used to benefit those who suffer from arthritic-like pains.

 While this is nowhere near the entire list of herbs which help decrease inflammation, they can be a good place to start.